Blown-up \v{C}ech cohomology and Cartan's Theorem B on real algebraic varieties: Abstract

 \section{Abstract}

-We introduce a concept of blown-up \v{C}ech cohomology for coherent and quasi-coherent sheaves of homological dimension $\leq 1$ on a non-singular real affine variety.
+We introduce a concept of blown-up \v{C}ech cohomology for coherent sheaves of homological dimension $\leq 1$ and some quasi-coherent sheaves on a non-singular real affine variety.
 Its construction involves a directed set of multi-blowups.
 We establish, in particular, long exact cohomology sequence and Cartan's Theorem B. Finally, some applications are provided, including universal solution to the first Cousin problem (after blowing up).